Learn how to build and manage tables

 Meerkats agent: Performs a web search to fetch the asnwer for your query.

-Third party apps: Extract contact information, sync crm and outreach tools
+Third party apps: Extract contact information, sync CRM and outreach tools.

 AI Scrapers: Pulls specific information from a given URL.